 Cross-training options will include jump rope, medicine ball drills, swimming, kayaking, core exercises, splitting wood with an axe, volleyball, and swimming 400m to an island in the lake (optional and must pass a swim test first).
 Camp staff members will also teach campers how to run in the water.

 Slovenski Camps are guided by the Liberal Arts traditions of Western Civilization.
 We believe in helping campers learn what we call the liberal arts for children: swimming, dodgeball, capture the flag, singing, dancing, paddling, sailing, reading, manners, thoughtfulness, and cleaning up after ourselves.
 Summer camp should be a place free from the distraction of glowing screens.
 Campers will learn to have fun the way their parents and grandparents did — playing outside.
 They will engage in unique, exciting activities that teach real-life skills such as mental toughness, how to work alone and in teams, how to quickly adapt to new rules and conditions, and how to defend yourself with Nerf weapons.

 In the fun of competition campers will create new friendships.
 Our carefully selected staff is trained to inspire fair play, good sportsmanship, bravery, and exercise.

 Each evening concludes with a campfire that features contests, singing, dancing, recognition, stories, and encouragement for good standards of self-reliance and friendship that we remember from our Protestant Sunday school classes.
-“Thoughts for the Day" are read aloud at campfires each night, and include wisdom of the ages such as George Washington's "It is better to be alone than in bad company", and "Do unto others as you would have them do unto you" from the Book of Matthew.
+“Thoughts for the Day" are read aloud at campfires each night, and include wisdom of the ages such as George Washington's "It is better to be alone than in bad company", and "Do unto others as you would have them do unto you" from the Book of St. Matthew.

 The Slovenski Family has been in the summer camp business since 1987: "We love camps.
 We are excited to show you what an incredible experience we can give your child."